 Make Your Own Rose Water

 Homemade rose water made using the simmering method will retain its flavor and aroma for about a week assuming it is stored tightly sealed.
 A glass container with a clamp lid will work well.
-Commercial distilled rose water will retain its potency for up to a year.
+Commercially produced distilled rose water will retain its potency for up to a year.
 Store in a cold dark place.